oxxsusu/oxxsusu/README.md

-cs## Record things that I've learned and experienced ✈️ Hi there! 👋 Just call me Jungmin or Jenna.
+## Record things that I've learned and experienced ✈️
+Hi there! 👋 Just call me Jungmin or Jenna.

 ### 🌱 I'm currently learning ...